GWR 5700 Class: National Coal Board

 Between 1959 and 1965, the National Coal Board (NCB) bought five 5700s from BR for use at pits in South Wales, continuing a tradition of the GWR selling withdrawn pannier tank locomotives to the NCB.
 The engines retained their BR numbers.
 The NCB locomotives did not receive maintenance to match GWR standards and were run into the ground, saving the cost of expensive overhauls.

 One of the NCB 5700s, No. 7754, was the last in industrial service, and after working at various collieries was moved to Deep Duffryn Colliery at Mountain Ash in 1970, where an ex-GWR fitter kept it working until 1975 when a loose piston resulted in a blown cylinder cover.
 No. 7754 could still be seen on shed in 1980.
 The NCB donated No. 7754 to the National Museum Wales, who placed it on permanent loan to the Llangollen Railway.
 It is now owned by the Llangollen Railway Trust.

 Other uses

 No. 3650 was withdrawn in 1963 and then sold to P.D.
-Fuels, a division of Stephenson Clarke Ltd., and was used to move spoil to slag heaps at Gwaen-Caer-Gurwen colliery near Ammanford, Carmarthenshire.
+Fuels, a division of Stephenson Clarke Ltd., and was used to move spoil to slag heaps at Gwaun-Cae-Gurwen colliery near Ammanford, Carmarthenshire.
 It was later bought and restored by members of the Great Western Society and became operational in 2009.

 No. 9642 was withdrawn in 1964 and sent to Hayes Scrapyard, near Bridgend.
 Rather than being scrapped, it was used to shunt other locomotives being scrapped.
 It was due for disposal in 1967, making it the 346th locomotive to be scrapped there, but due to a last minute intervention the locomotive was bought in 1968 and restored by the South Wales Pannier Group, becoming the first member of the class to be preserved.
-It was moved to Maesteg Colliery, where it gave break van rides from the late 1960s and throughout the 1970s.
+It was moved to Maesteg Colliery, where it gave brake van rides from the late 1960s and throughout the 1970s.